-This article aims to guide you with steps to move data from Microsoft SQL Server to BigQuery, shed light on the common challenges, and assist you in navigating through them.
-You will explore two popular methods that you can utilize to set up Microsoft SQL Server to BigQuery migration.
+This article will guide you through the steps to move data from Microsoft SQL Server to BigQuery, shed light on the common challenges, and assist you in navigating through them.
+This blog will explore three popular methods that you can utilize to set up the integration.

 SQL Server is a relational database management system (RDBMS) developed by Microsoft.
 It is designed to store, retrieve, and manage data in a structured format using SQL (Structured Query Language).
 SQL Server provides a robust platform for data management and analytics, with features supporting high performance, scalability, and security.
 It is ideal for both small-scale applications and large enterprise environments.

-Facing challenges migrating your customer and product data from SQL Server to BigQuery?
+Facing challenges migrating your customer and product data from SQL Server into BigQuery?
 Migrating your data can become seamless with Hevo’s no-code intuitive platform.
 With Hevo, you can:

 - Automate Data Extraction: Effortlessly pull data from SQL Server(and other 60+ free sources).